platocrat/personality-lab/README.md

 - [What to do if want to use a new Elastic IP address?](#what-to-do-if-want-to-use-a-new-elastic-ip-address)
 - [Working with `screen` to view Next.js and Caddy logs separately](#working-with-screen-to-view-nextjs-and-caddy-logs-separately)

-## Launch a new EC2 instance on AWS console
+## Launch a new AWS EC2 instance on AWS console

 ### 1. Application and OS Images